COVID-19 cases continue to increase in South Jersey prison inmates

 Cases in employees have stayed the same, but cases in inmates drastically increased to 71 at the facility.

-At South Woods, which has already seen four deaths related to the disease, there are currently 223 inmates and 17 employees who have tested positive, according to state records.
+At South Woods in Bridgeton, which has seen four deaths related to the disease, 223 inmates and 17 employees have tested positive, state records show.

 Source: New Jersey Department of Corrections